copetty91/DiceRoller-Briefcase/README.md

 Step 2.
 Clone repo into folder

 Step 3.
-Create virtual environment in folder using 3.9 to 3.12
+Create virtual environment in folder using Python 3.9 to 3.12

 Step 4. pip install briefcase and toga